 - Animal therapy (e.g. equine therapy)

-If you or a loved one struggles with toxic Benzodiazepine addiction, don’t hesitate to contact a treatment professional today.
-These professionals will refer you to the right rehab facility for your treatment needs.
+If you or a loved one struggles with toxic Benzodiazepine addiction, don’t hesitate to contact a treatment provider today.
+These providers will refer you to rehab facilities for treatment.

 What are you struggling with?